 Sagging neck

-The ageing process, excessive sun exposure and smoking are most often responsible for sagging skin affecting the neck.
+The ageing process, excessive sun exposure, and smoking are most often responsible for sagging skin that affects the neck.
 The skin often loses its skin elasticity over time and becomes much thinner.
-This results in greater visibility of vertical cords of the platysma muscle which surrounds the neck.
+This results in greater visibility of the platysma muscle’s vertical cords surrounding the neck.
 These vertical neck cords are also known as neck bands.
 In some cases, the vertical neck fans are commonly seen together with excess skin in the middle part of the neck, which is often referred to as a turkey neck.

-There are several non-surgical treatments available to tackle loose neck skin, although none are as successful as neck lift surgery to get rid of a saggy neck.
+Several non-surgical treatments are available to tackle loose neck skin, but none are as successful as neck lift surgery to get rid of a saggy neck.
 Neck lift surgery involves repositioning the skin upwards and backwards to tighten loose neck skin.
-This can also get rid of jowls along the jawline in the same procedure.
+This can also eliminate sagging jowls along the jawline in the same procedure.
 Facelift or neck lift surgery may be combined with fat transfer to the face to enhance volume in areas such as the cheeks.

 Turkey neck

-A ‘turkey neck’ refers to excess skin, which often sags in the middle part of the neck from the chin.
-This loose and redundant skin often hangs over a considerable part of the neck, and the turkey neck description comes from a certain species of bird which has a well-defined flap of skin which hangs down from beneath its chin.
-The ageing process is most commonly responsible for the development of a turkey neck and is due to a loss of skin elasticity and loss of collagen.
+A ‘turkey neck‘ refers to excess skin, which often sags in the middle part of the neck from the chin.
+This loose and redundant skin often hangs over a considerable part of the neck, and the turkey neck description comes from a certain species of bird with a well-defined flap of skin that hangs down from beneath its chin.
+The ageing process is most commonly responsible for the development of a turkey neck due to a loss of skin elasticity and collagen.
 Loose skin then has the propensity to sag downwards from the chin.
 As the neck muscles begin to weaken with age, the overlying skin begins to lose its natural tightness.
 People who have lost significant weight are at greater risk of developing a turkey neck.
-Although facial exercises have been promoted as a means of reducing the appearance of a turkey neck, they are mainly ineffective.
+Although facial exercises have been promoted to reduce the appearance of a turkey neck, they are mainly ineffective.
 The best form of treatment for a turkey neck is a surgical neck lift involving the removal of loose skin and surplus fat combined with tightening of the neck muscles.

 RELATED: Neck Lift FAQs – Q&A about Neck Lift Surgery

-Jowl formation is an inevitable part of the ageing process and gradually becomes a prominent feature of the jawline.
-Jowls form due to a loss of skin elasticity and become more prominent under the influence of gravity.
-The soft tissues of the face are maintained in position by a series of anatomical ligaments linking various parts of the facial anatomy to one another.
+Sagging Jowls are an inevitable part of the ageing process and gradually become a prominent jawline feature.
+Jowls form due to a loss of skin elasticity and become more prominent under gravity.
+The soft tissues of the face are maintained in position by a series of anatomical ligaments linking various parts of the facial anatomy.
 The upper part of the face often appears wider and tapers down towards a narrow chin when we are younger.
-This situation is reversed as we get older, resulting in a wider lower face and a more narrow upper part of the face.
+This situation is reversed as we age, resulting in a wider lower face and a narrow upper part of the face.
 The lateral aspect of the eyes begins to descend, and the corners of the mouth become downturned.
 Nasolabial folds develop due to the loosening of the soft tissue attachments of the skin, and the jawline begins to lose its definition with the formation of jowls with age.

-As we age, everyone will eventually develop jowls, although some are more likely to have more prominent jowls than others.
+Everyone will eventually develop jowls as we age, although some are more likely to have more prominent jowls than others.
 This can be genetic in some cases, although excessive sunlight exposure and smoking are more likely to result in extensive jowls.
 The ethnic origin of a person and Fitzpatrick’s skin type can also determine when jowls begin to form.
 Those with lighter skin types, particularly from northern Europe, may be more likely to develop extensive jowls than those from Southern Europe.
-The presence of well-defined facial features, including high cheekbones and prominent jawlines, can help to reduce the appearance of jowls.
+The presence of well-defined facial features, including high cheekbones and prominent jawlines, can help reduce jowls’ appearance.

 Choosing a facelift at Centre for Surgery means you will have an expert surgeon to carry out your procedure.
 Our surgeons are skilled at delicately separating sagging soft tissue away from underlying bone, followed by surgical repositioning of tissue to a higher level which helps to tighten the skin and get rid of jowls.
 Despite the many non-surgical facelift treatments available, a facelift procedure is still the most effective treatment to tackle the signs of facial ageing.